Support vector comparison machines: Abstract

 \section{Abstract}

 In ranking problems, the goal is to learn a ranking function $r(\mathbf x)\in\RR$ from labeled pairs $\mathbf x,\mathbf x'$ of input points.
-In this paper, we consider the related comparison problem, where the label $y\in\{-1,0,1\}$ indicates which element of the pair is better, or if there is no significant difference.
+In this paper, we consider the related comparison problem, where the label $y\in\{-1,0,1\}$ indicates which element of the pair is better ($y = -1$ or $1$), or if there is no significant difference ($y=0$).
 We cast the learning problem as a margin maximization, and show that it can be solved by converting it to a standard SVM.
 We use simulated nonlinear patterns and a real learning to rank sushi data set to show that our proposed SVMcompare algorithm outperforms SVMrank when there are equality $y=0$ pairs.
+In addition, we show that SVMcompare outperforms the ELO rating system when predicting the outcome of chess matches.